 Although Valencia is the third-largest city in Spain, it only has 1 airport for both its international and domestic flights.
 Valencia Airport is also known as Manises Airport and happens to be the tenth busiest airport.
 It is located 8 kilometres away from the city centre of Valencia.
 There are over 20 European countries connected via this airport.
 There are plenty of facilities available here such as car parking, terminal and runway.
 The airport is also connected via bus and metro to the city and nearby city.
 It also has cargo facilities.
 Some of the airlines that operate here are Scandinavian Airlines, British Airways, Turkish Airlines and many more.
 Unfortunately, there is a direct flight from Singapore, therefore, Singaporeans will need to fly to London or other European country and take a connecting flight to Valencia.

-Traveloka is a travel search engine that makes it easy for travellers to find the cheapest flights to Valencia.
-All you need to do is key in the information in the search box, and the application will recommend the best trip according to your budget.
-It compares flight prices across some trusted airlines to help you to get the best possible deal.
-Use Traveloka’s price alert feature to be notified of flights in your desired price range to get the best flight price to Valencia.
+Traveloka is a comprehensive search engine that helps travellers to book the best and cheapest flights to Valencia.
+The website is very user-friendly whereby travellers only need to key in the destination information in the search box and the website will auto-populate the best trip based on the budget placed.
+The website also compares multiple trusted airlines to get the best deals possible.
+There is also a feature in Traveloka that shows price alert to the passengers if the flight reaches their desired price ranges to get to Valencia.